zulip/zulip/docs/production/install.md

 ## Step 3: Create a Zulip organization, and log in

 On success, the install script prints a link.
-If you're importing your data from e.g. [HipChat][hipchat-import] or [Slack][slack-import], you should stop here and follow the import instructions.
+If you're [restoring a backup][zulip-backups] or importing your data from [HipChat][hipchat-import], [Slack][slack-import], or another Zulip server, you should stop here and return to the the import instructions.

 [hipchat-import]: https://zulipchat.com/help/import-from-hipchat
 [slack-import]: https://zulipchat.com/help/import-from-slack
+[zulip-backups]: ../production/maintain-secure-upgrade.html#backups

 Otherwise, open the link in a browser.
 Follow the prompts to set up your organization, and your own user account as an administrator.